Carding (fraud): 1980s–1999

 Started in 1989, by 1990 Operation Sundevil was launched by the United States Secret Service to crack down on use of BBS groups involved in credit card fraud and other illegal computer activities, the most highly publicised action by the US federal government against hackers at the time.
-The severity of the crack down was so much that the Electronic Frontier Foundation was formed in response to the violation of civil liberties.
+The severity of the crackdown was so much that the Electronic Frontier Foundation was formed in response to the violation of civil liberties.

 In the mid-1990s with the rise of AOL dial-up accounts, the AOHell software became a popular tool for phishing and stealing information such as credit card details from new Internet users.
 Such abuse was exacerbated because prior to 1995 AOL did not validate subscription credit card numbers on account creation.
 Abuse was so common AOL added "no one working at AOL will ask for your password or billing information" to all instant messenger communications.
 Only by 1997 when warez and phishing were pushed off the service did these types of attacks begin to decline.

 December 1999 featured an unusual case of extortion when Maxim, a Russian 19-year-old, stole the 25,000 users' card details from CD Universe and demanded $100,000 for its destruction.
 When the ransom was not paid, the information was leaked on the Internet.

 One of the first books written about carding, 100% Internet Credit Card Fraud Protected, featured content produced by "Hawk" of carding group "Universal Carders".
 It described the spring 1999 hack and credit card theft on CyberCash, the stratification of carder proficiencies (script kiddie through to professionals) common purchases for each type and basic phishing schemes to acquire credit card data.

 By 1999, United States offline and online credit card fraud annual losses were estimated at between $500,000 and $2 million.